KatVHarris/HoloLensBot/README.md

 ## Author
 Katherine "Kat" Harris - Technical Evangelist at Microsoft. @KATVHARRIS - Twitter

+## Technical Notes
+07/05/16
+Currently looking into Hololens and UAP Speech to Text API.
+Currently there is a listener to trigger certain commands in Hololens, but those are one word solutions, we want a more robust natural language processing to interact with a bot framework.

+Acessing LUIS directly can also be an option - EXAMPLE:
+Making a HTTP request to the LUIS endpoint https://api.projectoxford.ai/luis/v1/application?id=a287f18f-4ae3-4346-b712-2bb9468f81c2&subscription-key=f2b59c258e5042a3b265498b92acd8a8&q=tell%20me%20about%20Clarke

+This will return a JSON object that can be read for the next command.

+07/03/16
+Built Unity Project with the Hololens settings and tried integrating the Microsoft.Bot.Builder into the project.
+Errors occured: Microsoft.Bot.Builder 1.2.5 is not compatible with UAP,Version=v10.0.
+Potential Solution - Downgrade UAP version?
+(This might cause errors for Unity and Hololens) Potential Solution - Wait for Bot Builder to be upgraded Potential Solution 3 - Use the Node.js SDK to create a server for Unity to ping and access.

+Currently is a simple bubble pop game.

+Using the #WIN_UWP tag for UWP specific code, aka calling the bot framework.
+This tag spins off a seperate thread to handle UWP specific API calls.
+Will need to return from this thread to the Unity Thread if we want to implement Chain Dialogs.

 ## Functionality
 * Input - Gaze, Tap, Voice
 * Shared - Multiplayer interactions